-I have always been fascinated by the power of music and would have to say that music has been remarkably powerful in my life.
+I have always been fascinated by the power of music.
+Indeed, music has significantly enriched my life.
 I grew up in a very musical family.
 Both of my parents sing and play instruments.
 My father insisted that each of his five children learn to play an instrument at the age of 7.
 He started all of us on the slide trumpet, so we could learn the trombone positions, and then moved us to the cornet.
 By the time we were 10 or 11, the choice was ours as to whether we would continue or not.
 I chose to continue and have never felt regret (except, perhaps, that music doesn't play as significant a part in my life now as it did in the past).
-In fact, I can remember individuals commenting on how powerfully music seems to move me.

 Thus, I was eager to read Oliver Sacks newest book, Musicophilia: Tales of Music and the Brain.
 Oliver Sacks is a physician and author, whose most recognized book would probably be Awakenings, which was made into a movie starring Robin Williams.
-Although his subject matter is rather heady (dealing with the brain - ha!), he manages to pepper all of the neurological information he is providing with compelling stories of various patients and other individuals.
+Although his subject matter is rather heady (dealing with the brain - ha!), he manages to pepper the neurological information he provides with compelling stories of various patients and other individuals.

 The book is tightly structured into four parts.
-The first part, called "Haunted by Music," discusses ways in which music can take hold of the brain.
-He tells of a doctor who is struck by lightening and becomes obsessed with music.
+The first part, called "Haunted by Music," discusses ways music can take hold of the brain.
+He tells of a doctor who, after he is struck by lightening, becomes obsessed with music.
 He talks of musical seizures and hallucinations.
-He discusses brainworms (tunes which our brains latch onto and cannot seem to stop repeating).
+He discusses brainworms (tunes our brains latch onto and cannot seem to stop repeating).

 The words are an entirely fitting accompaniment to Sack's book:

 The rhythm of life is a powerful beat,

 Puts a tingle in your fingers and a tingle in your feet,

 Rhythm on the inside, rhythm on the street,

 And the rhythm of life is a powerful beat.